 For those parents who have flexible work hours or work from home, The Little School may be ideal.
 But for those parents who have full-time jobs, The Little School does not provide enough school time without the additional cost of after-care.

 Recognizing its privilege, The Little School is offering a new 5-day format starting at age 2 in the fall of 2023.
 A great step to help under-resourced families.
 However, 3.5 hours a day of care is not a lot for the price one pays.

 Tuition 3.5/5: Stars

-Given The Little School doesn't do 5 days a week yet, their tuition + costs are cheaper.
-But on a cost per day, they are pretty much on par with most private preschools.
+On a cost per day, they are pretty much on par with most private preschools.
 Below is their last posted tuition menu along with days, times, and hours.

 Given The Little School has great resources, families can apply for need and get discounted tuition.

 One of the main complaints about The Little School is the limited extended care hours.
 Since most parents work full time, they require someone else to take care of their kids more than normal.